coronel08/my-notes/notes/docs/aws.md

         * Policy Resource - specify a resource using an ARN
         * Policy Condition - specify conditions
         * Policy Variables - policy variables act as placeholders in template
-    * Roles - Access to temporary time and permissions, given to users, apps, etc best for short term.
+    * Roles - Access to temporary time and permissions, given to users, services, apps, etc best for short term.
 Does not have standard long-term credentials instead temp credentials.
+Use an IAM policy for permissions.
     * Trust Policy - The only Resource based policy that IAM supports.
 Define which (accounts, users, and roles) can assume a role.
 Must attach both a trust policyand an identity policy to an IAM Role.
     * Access Advisor and Credential Reports - tool to identify unused roles, IAM reports the last used timestamp
     * Access Analyzer - identify resources in your organization and accounts that are shared with an external entity.
 Helps identify unintended access to resources